Link to

 Inflammatory Bowel Disease and Colorectal Cancer Risk: Understanding the Link

-• More than three million people in the U.S. live with inflammatory bowel disease (IBD), a term for chronic inflammation of the gastrointestinal tract.
+• Worldwide, about 7 million people live with inflammatory bowel disease (IBD), a term for chronic inflammation of the gastrointestinal tract.
 Unfortunately, having one of the two most common inflammatory bowel diseases (Crohn’s disease or ulcerative colitis) can significantly increase one’s colorectal cancer risk.

 Both conditions involve increased inflammation in the colon, which can lead to the formation of abnormal cells in the colon lining or rectum that can become cancerous.
 Having very severe inflammation, IBD for more than eight years, a family history of colorectal cancer, or primary sclerosing cholangitis (an inflammatory bile duct condition that affects some people with IBD) can raise that risk even more.

-Early detection is key for successfully managing colorectal cancer, so it’s important to talk with your doctor about how often you should be screened.
-If you’ve had IBD for eight or more years, it is recommended that you undergo a colonoscopy every one to two years.
+When it comes to colorectal cancer, early detection is key.
+Your doctor can offer individualized advice on the best screening schedule for you.
+In general, if you’ve had IBD for eight or more years, it is recommended that you undergo a colonoscopy every one to two years.

 IBD patients should also consider an advanced method of cancer screening called chromoendoscopy as part of their colonoscopy.
-The procedure, which involves spraying blue dye into the colon, tracks down flat, precancerous lesions that conventional colonoscopies can’t always detect.
+The procedure, which involves spraying blue dye into the colon, can reveal lesions that conventional colonoscopies can’t always detect.

 Staying aware of your cancer risk on top of dealing with IBD can feel overwhelming, but there’s reason to stay positive.
-Advancements in colonoscopy technologies are helping to catch more lesions sooner when they’re highly treatable, and thanks to increased screening and inflammation-reducing IBD drugs, fewer people with IBD are developing colorectal cancer today than in the past.
+Advancements in colonoscopy technologies are helping to detect signs of cancer earlier, when they’re easier to treat.
+And thanks to increased screening and inflammation-reducing IBD drugs, fewer people with IBD are developing colorectal cancer today than in the past.

 Tags